goradd/goradd/doc/quickstart.md

 #### For Go 1.10 and below, or Go 1.11 and 1.12 not using modules:
 1. Create a new directory for your project, set the GOPATH environment variable to it and then change your working directory to the new directory.
-1. Make sure your GOPATH/bin directory is in your execution path.
+1. The following steps will create a `bin` directory in your new directory.
+Before doing this though, make sure the `GOPATH/bin` directory is in your execution path.
 On Mac OS or Linux you would do that by editing your .bash_profile directory or .profile directory and on Windows you would use the System utility.
 Note that you will need to do this for every new project.